ZWMiller/machine_learning_from_scratch/README.md

 classification.
 It will be the basis for our bagging classifier and random forest classifier.
 It has a few setting like max-depth to control how our trees are built.

+#### k_nearest_neighbors.ipynb

+This module is based on the wisdom of "points that are close together should be of the same class."
+It measures the distances to all points and then finds the k (user specifies 'k' by setting 'n_neighbors') closest points.
+Those points all get to vote on what class the new point likely is.